glenlakehoa/bylaws/bylaws.md

 ## 3.1.
 Governing Body; Composition.

 The affairs of the Association shall be governed by a Board of Directors.
-Except as provided in Section 3.2, the directors must reside in the Community and shall be members or spous es of such members; however, no person and his or her spouse may serve on the Board at the same time.
+Except as provided in Section 3.2, the directors must reside in the Community and shall be members or spouses of such members; however, no person and his or her spouse may serve on the Board at the same time.

 ## 3.2.
 Directors Appointed by Declarant.